KBGE (FM)

 KBGE (94.9 FM) is an American radio station licensed to Cannon Beach, Oregon, United States.
-The station is currently owned by Manny and Dawn Barbosa, through licensee Captain Barbosa Media, LLC.
+The station is currently owned by Boomer and Dawn Barbosa, through licensee Captain Barbosa Media, LLC.

 History

 On September 17, 2002, the station was sold to Entercom Portland License.
 On July 12, 2004, the station was sold to Alc Communications and on January 6, 2005, the station was sold to Calcomm Stations Oregon.

 On November 5, 2010, KCBZ changed their call letters to KQCB-FM.

 Calcom Stations Oregon sold KQCB-FM to Mark and Mickie Evans' SpinLogic Enterprises, Inc. for $170,000; the sale closed on January 15, 2015.

 On February 2, 2015, KQCB-FM rebranded as "94.9 The Bridge" and changed their call letters to KBGE.